palaa159/Docs/Hardware/05-Cyton_Board_Programming_Tutorial.md

 The OpenBCI Cyton boards have powerful microcontrollers on them which ship with the latest OpenBCI firmware to interface with the on-board ADS1299, Accelerometer, and SD card.
 This tutorial explains how to program the firmware using the OpenBCI Dongle and you PC.
 If we come out with a firmware upgrade, or if your or someone comes up with a custom program that you want to implement, you should use the following method.
 We made major changes to the Cyton firmware in 2016 with v2.x and again in 2017 with v3.x.
 This tutorial covers the v2 and v3, as well as v1.
 If you have already mucked about in the code using the v1 firmware, and want to upgrade, check out the [Notes](http://docs.openbci.com/Hardware/05-Cyton_Board_Programming_Tutorial#cyton-board-programming-tutorial-notes-on-updating-and-using-v200-cyton-firmware) at the end of this doc.
 Happy Hacking!

+**Note, you do not need to do any board programming if you want to use the Cyton out-of-the-box.
+All OpenBCI boards ship already programmed, i.e. with firmware already uploaded.** If you're curious about how we do it, keep reading!
+If you just want to start streaming EEG/EMG/ECG data right away, head over to the [software page.](https://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI)

 ## Firmware Versions 2.x.x & 3.x.x (Fall 2016 - present)

 These instructions apply to programming the Cyton with firmware versions 2.x.x, 3.x.x, and onwards!
 The radio firmware (the firmware for the dongle and the radio module on your Cyton Board) has not been updated since prior to Fall 2016, so as long as you purchased your Cyton Board after that date, you do not need to worry about reprogramming your radios.
 For information about uploading the original OpenBCI Cyton firmware (1.x.x), see below.